ToufouMaster/ItemLibSDK/README.md

 ## To safely use this library, please load and register all your sprite and items in OnGameTick() instead of Initialize().

 You wan to:
--  import the cwsdk before inmporting itemlib.h
+-  import the cwsdk before importing itemlib.h
 -  initialize items and sprite only once